 As you exhale, pull your lower abdomen in as you curl your tailbone under.
 Allow your pelvis to curl under, your spine to create a C shape, and chin towards chest.

-As you inhale, imagine your tailbone untucks, coming back into a neutral spine.
+As you inhale, imagine your tailbone untucks, coming back into a neutral spine and into spinal extension.

 Why choose Cat/Cow pose?

-When you move slowly and mindfully between Cat and Cow pose, you can practice moving segmentally, imaging you are moving one vertebra at a time.
+When you move slowly and mindfully between Cat and Cow Pose, you can practice moving segmentally through the spine, imaging you are moving one vertebra at a time.
 A traditional Cat/Cow starts with curling the chin towards the chest while the pelvis tucks, curling into a C shape.

 - Imagine that each vertebra is being magnetically pulled up toward the sky until you reach your waist, then the pelvis tucks under.